2 The Basics II: Accidentals and Beats

 - Beneath your answer, write in the rhythm syllables.

-- They are moveable because there are five different types that are located on different parts of the staff.
+- They are movable because five different types are placed in various parts of the staff.

-- They are called C clefs because the center of the clef is placed where middle C is.
+- They are called C clefs because the center of the clef is positioned where middle C is.

 Example 2.8.1 shows one type of C clef.

-The C clef in Example 2.8.1 is the most commonly-used C clef called the alto clef.
-You should be familiar with the alto clef, as it is the third most common clef (after treble clef and bass clef).
-Since you know where middle C is, simply count up or down to locate other pitches.
+The C clef in Example 2.8.1 is the most commonly used C clef, known as the alto clef.
+We previously saw the alto clef in Example 2.3.3.
+You should be familiar with it, as it is the third most common clef after the treble and bass clefs.
+Since you know where middle C is, simply count up or down to find other pitches (Example 2.8.2).

 Example 2.8.2.
 Pitches in the alto clef

-There are some shortcuts you can use when first learning the alto clef:
+Here are some shortcuts to use when initially learning the alto clef:

-- If your primary clef is the treble clef, the alto clef appears to be a diatonic whole step above treble clef.[11]
+- If your primary clef is the treble clef, the alto clef is read a whole step higher than the treble clef on the staff.[11]

-- For example, the first note in Example 2.8.2 would be C in treble clef, but is D in alto clef.
+- For example, the first note in Example 2.8.2 would be C in the treble clef, but it is D in the alto clef.

-- If your primary clef is the bass clef, the alto clef appears to be a diatonic whole step below bass clef.[12]
+- If your primary clef is the bass clef, the alto clef is read a whole step below bass clef.[12]

-- For example, the first note in Example 2.8.2 would be E in bass clef, but is D in alto clef.
+- For example, the first note in Example 2.8.2 would be E in the bass clef, but it is D in the alto clef.

-The viola usually uses the alto clef, but also uses treble clef.
-Example 2.8.3 is an excerpt from a common chamber ensemble called a string quartet, which includes two violins, one viola, and a cello.
-The pitches for the viola are written below the viola’s part.
+The viola typically uses the alto clef but also uses the treble clef.
+Example 2.8.3 shows an excerpt from a common chamber ensemble called a string quartet, which includes two violins, one viola, and a cello.
+The pitches for the viola are written above its part.

 Example 2.8.3.
 Hensel,[13] String Quartet in E-flat Major, H277, ii